 As trite as the advice sounds, it's very hard for students to get the cover letter right.
 Let's examine some of the common problems with the "five Cs".

-Each year, we receive letters that begin "Dear Ms. Wong" (Gail Wong is the student director at McCarthy Tetrault) or "Dear Mr. McGowan" (hopefully we don't have to point out why this is wrong!).
+Each year, we receive letters that begin "Dear Ms. Grange" (Kim Grange is the student director at McCarthy Tetrault) or "Dear Mr. Leo" (hopefully we don't have to point out why this is wrong!).
 In addition, letters are often plagued with spelling or grammatical errors, or references that appear to be about some other firm.

 Bear in mind that you're studying to be lawyers, not secretaries.
 Secretarial work is a whole other skill set acquired with years of experience and training.
 Chances are you don't have that skill set.
 So you have to compensate by being extra diligent in double-checking your information, spelling, grammar, name and address.
 By the time you're finished this process, you'll be cross-eyed and in poor shape to proofread.
 In the best possible world, have someone else proofread your letter for you.
 If you can't find anyone to help you, at a minimum you should make sure that you don't edit your work the same day you create it.
 Get the letters and envelopes done, put them away for a day, and then review them with a fresh eye.